Borthwick faces dynamic Italy seeking first win

 The former Leicester boss said his team "weren't good at anything" under his predecessor Eddie Jones.

-Was it a ploy to emphasise the size of his task or perhaps to suggest improvements had already been made despite failing to win back the Calcutta Cup?
+Was it a ploy to emphasise the size of his task?
+Or perhaps a way to suggest improvements had already been made despite failing to win back the Calcutta Cup?

-He goes looking for the first victory of his tenure against Italy on Sunday and England's unbeaten history against the visitors suggests there is every chance it will arrive at Twickenham - but this young Azzurri side poses a different threat to that faced previously.
+He goes looking for the first victory of his tenure against Italy at Twickenham and England's unbeaten history against the visitors suggests there is every chance it will arrive - but this young Azzurri side poses a different threat to that faced previously.

 - England pick Farrell over Smith at fly-half to face Italy